will3216/newspaper3k_lambda_template/README.md

 # newspaper3k_lambda_template
 This provides a template for creating a lambda function using newspaper3k without needing to deal with the pain of actually doing it yourself.
-Just change ./lib/lambda.py to whatever you need and run `make build` if you need additional dependencies, however, see below.
+Just change the contents of ./lib/lambda.py to whatever you need and run `make build` as the specified dependencies are already pre-built in ./lib/base.zip.
+If you need additional dependencies, however, see below.
 Hopes this saves someone some time!

 ## Testing